-The importance of electrical maintenance for factories
+What is the importance of electrical maintenance for factories?

 Maintaining the electrical equipment, appliances and circuity in your factory or industrial setting is essential for the safety and security of your premises.
 But why?
 Well, without the correct maintenance, a multitude of issues could occur, including:

 - Electrical fires and electric shocks- these are the biggest risks associated with any electrical equipment.
 Generally speaking, these will only occur when an electrical fault has occurred, but electrical maintenance can protect against these faults, including: